xavierlopeze/connect4/README.md

 $ ./main
 ```
 ## Guided Run
-First the game will request you to input the number of levels of depth that you want the heuristic function to use, it is suggested to use 3 to have a reasonable time of execution and difficulty, however any integer greater or equal than one can be used.
+First the game will request you to input the number of levels of depth that you want the heuristic function to use, it is suggested to use 3 in order to have a reasonable time of execution and difficulty, however any integer greater or equal than one can be used.
 Increasing the levels of depth increases the difficulty, however it increases exponentially the time of execution as well.
 This imput must be an integer.

 ![alt text](Screenshots/screenshot02.png "Description goes here")